Quasi-Einstein structures and Hitchin's equations: Topology of quasi-Einstein 2-manifolds

 \subsection{Higher dimensions}

-In dimension $n > 2$ the QEE are no longer a special case of the GEHE.
-The equations may however still be of interest: for example, it follows from (\ref{ewg}) that any Einstein-Weyl structure $(M,[g],D)$ for which $(M,[g])$ is conformal to Einstein defines a solution to the GEHE.
-The arguments in Section \ref{2dim} can be generalised to deduce Theorem \ref{toprig}(ii). \begin{proof}[Proof of Theorem \ref{toprig}(ii)] The equation obtained by contracting the GEHE twice with $X$ and eliminating $\Lambda$ using the trace can be written as
+In dimension $n > 2$ the QEE are no longer a special case of the generalised extremal horizon equations.
+The equations may however still be of interest: for example, it follows from (\ref{ewg}) that any Einstein-Weyl structure $(M,[g],D)$ for which $(M,[g])$ is conformal to Einstein defines a solution to the generalised extremal horizon equations.
+The arguments in Section \ref{2dim} can be generalised to deduce Theorem \ref{toprig}(ii). \begin{proof}[Proof of Theorem \ref{toprig}(ii)] Contracting the generalised extremal horizon equations twice with $X$ yields